-Put the remaining 2/3 cup of flour, 1/3 cup of cornmeal, 1 teaspoon of salt, and 1/2 teaspoon of freshly ground black pepper into another shallow bowl.
+Put the remaining 2/3 cup of flour, cornmeal, salt, and freshly ground black pepper into another shallow bowl.
 Mix to blend thoroughly.

 Meanwhile, working with a few tomatoes at a time, cut stem and blossom ends of the tomato off and discard.
 Cut the tomatoes into 1/2-inch slices.

-Coat a tomato slice with the plain flour, then dip into the egg mixture.
-Coat with the flour-cornmeal mixture, then place on a rack while you repeat with the remaining slices.
+Coat a tomato slice with the plain flour and then dip into the egg mixture.
+Coat with the flour-cornmeal mixture and then place it on a rack while you repeat with the remaining slices.